FY25 + Q1 FY26

 into the system.

-One of the most important outcomes of FY25 was a deliberate move to internalize control across the value chain — rather than rely on partners whose execution we cannot dictate.
+One of the most important outcomes of FY25 has been the decision to build greater control into the system.
+Where customer expectations and partner execution diverged, we paid the price in churn.
+The response is a deliberate move to internalize control across the value chain rather than rely on partners whose execution we cannot dictate.
+None of these are finished — they are foundational moves that compound.

 Packhouse